Platform · Valuation method

 In a standard calculator, the asking price is usually the starting point.
 You enter the price, then see whether the returns look acceptable.

 Goal-convergent valuation turns that around.
-3Y starts with the investor’s target — yield, cash flow, return profile, cap rate, or time horizon — and works back toward the purchase price that would satisfy that target.
+3Y starts with the investor’s selected goal — cash-on-cash return, debt service coverage ratio, or cash velocity — and works back toward the purchase price that would satisfy that goal under the analysis assumptions.

 That reverse-engineered purchase price is not a promise and not an appraisal.
-It is a decision point.
-It helps the investor see whether the asking price, the local context, and their own goals can meet in the same place.
+It is the 3Y Estimate™: the goal-convergent price supported by the property’s income and expenses, financing terms, and your selected goal.

 Why it matters